Originally published: Jun 02, 2011

 What we take from this is simple: look beyond your nuclear team to the other folks influencing the design, create a learning culture where everyone is picking up new skills, and focus on the high-bandwidth communication about the design, the users, and what you're trying to do.
 It all seems obvious, but we're surprised at how many teams aren't doing this.

 Interested in learning more about design teams, in particular, how to evaluate and take advantage of the skills available to you?
-Be sure to take a peek at Dan Brown's upcoming seminar for June 23, Plays Well With Others: Survival Skills for Design Teams.
+Be sure to take a peek at Dan Brown's virtual seminar, Plays Well With Others: Survival Skills for Design Teams.

 What are you doing to keep your team as productive as possible?
 How are you embracing your extended design team members?
 Leave your ideas and thoughts on our blog.